awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. Create an AMI of the system you plan to upgrade for either backup or testing purposes\.
 You can then perform the upgrade on the copy to simulate a test environment\.
 If the upgrade completes, you can switch traffic to this instance with little downtime\.
 If the upgrade fails, you can revert to the backup\.
 For more information, see [Create a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.

 1. Ensure that your Windows Server instance is using the latest network drivers\.
-See [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md) for information on upgrading your AWS PV driver\.
+See [Upgrade PV drivers on Windows instances](Upgrading_PV_drivers.md) for information on upgrading your AWS PV driver\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.